sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 little help and explaination here, you can probably diagnose and correct any issue you might have.

 Problems in this category will be when using the saspy.SASsession() method to connect to a SAS session.
-The very first thing to look at is your sascfg.py file (in the saspy instalation).
+The very first thing to look at is your sascfg.py file (in the SASPy instalation).
 This is where the configurations definition are.
 The file itself had documentation about how to configure, and so does the <Configuring SASPy> chapter of this document.

-Common Diagnostics
+Common diagnostics
 ------------------

 Although each access method has its own ways something can go wrong, there are some common diagnostics